kcvinker/Wings/README.md

 		frm = new Form("Wing window in D Lang", 920, 500);
 		frm.createHandle();

-		// Let's create a tray icon for this program. tic = new TrayIcon("Wings tray icon!", "wings_icon.ico");
+		//Let's create a tray icon for this program. tic = new TrayIcon("Wings tray icon!", "wings_icon.ico");

-		// Now, add a context menu to our tray. '|' is for separator. tic.addContextMenu(TrayMenuTrigger.anyClick, "Windows_ti", "Linux_ti", "|", "MacOS_ti");
+		// Now, add a context menu to our tray. '|' is for separator. tic.addContextMenu(true, TrayMenuTrigger.anyClick, "Windows_ti", "Linux_ti", "|", "MacOS_ti");

-		// If this set to true, all control handles will be
+		// // If this set to true, all control handles will be
-		// created right after the class ctor finished. frm.createChildHandles = true;
+		// // created right after the class ctor finished. frm.createChildHandles = true;

-		//Let's add a menu bar and some menu items mb = frm.addMenuBar("Windows", "Linux", "MacOS");
+		//Let's add a menu bar and some menu items mb = frm.addMenuBar(true, "Windows", "Linux", "MacOS");

 		// Add 3 buttons
 		btn1 = new Button(frm, "Normal", 10, 10);